logicmoo/logicmoo_workspace/README.md

 The implementation in this repository is an evolved version of the interpreter developed during David Wei's Master Thesis project at Imperial College, London, supervised by Fariba Sadri and Krysia Broda.

-Current LPS syntax can be seen at
+Current LPS syntax can be seen at [this wiki page](https://bitbucket.org/lpsmasters/lps_corner/wiki/Syntax).

 ### License and Copyright ###
 All files in this repository are copyright Imperial College London and open source licensed with 3-clause BSD, except for files with other specific copyright and licensing notices.